 dejar (de fumar, beber)

-You'll get cancer if you don't give up smoking.
+You'll get cancer if you don't give up

 GO AHEAD